ocaml-ppx/ocamlformat/README.md

 ### Formatting code!

-First of all, make sure you have an `.ocamlformat` file at the root of your project.
 Setting up your project to use the default profile and the OCamlFormat version you installed (hopefully the last one) in this `.ocamlformat` file is considered good practice:
 ```
 profile = default
 version = 0.20.0